 There are a number of hotels that offer accessible rooms in Tokyo.
 However, most information about accessible rooms at hotels is only on the Japanese version of their website and details are often scarce.
 In addition to the lack of information, reserving accessible rooms is often difficult as they are only available by contacting the hotel directly and many hotels do not have, or don’t openly disclose their email addresses.

 That’s why we at Accessible Japan strive to bring you the latest information on hotels for accessible travel in Tokyo.
-To help us improve our resources, be sure to contact us with photos and reviews!
+To help us improve our resources, be sure to write reviews!